matbaj/bluechipstack/README.md

     ./openstack_install.sh

 ### Configuring the Nodes
-Each of the nodes you'll be installing to needs to be running [Ubuntu Server 12.04](http://www.ubuntu.com/download/server) on it, be connected to your local network, and have the IPs you specified earlier.
-The install script will dump out instructions and commands you can cut and paste to save time.  *Be sure to execute these commands from the Chef server!*
+You will need to do some manual configuration of your nodes now.
+The install script you just ran will dump out instructions and commands you can cut and paste to save time.  *Be sure to execute these commands from the Chef server!*

 **1. Begin by setting a root password on each node:**